giobel/giobel.github.io/_posts/2026-02-01-Rvzt-Decode.md

 <details>

 <summary>Expand</summary>

+Exported Search Sets are saved in a .vimsst file format.

-Let's look at the content of one search set with only two conditions and an OR operator:
+Let's start by looking at the content of one search set with only two conditions and an OR operator:

 <img alt="image" src="https://github.com/user-attachments/assets/072a0207-41ca-4d33-88be-01cb46aaac08" />

-### 1. Export the Search Set to .vimsst file
+**1.1.A Export the Search Set to .vimsst file**

-If we print the file:
+If we print the .vimsst file:

 ```python
 path = r'Demo.vimsst'